 - 2014 2014 Stacey L. Smith, Oregon State University, Freedom’s Frontier: California and the Struggle over Unfree Labor, Emancipation, and Reconstruction (University of North Carolina Press)

 Herbert G. Gutman Prize for Outstanding Dissertation

-The prize is named in honor of the late Herbert G. Gutman, who was a pioneering labor historian in the U.S. and a founder of the University of Illinois Press’s “Working Class in American History” Series.
-LAWCHA hopes that the spirit of Gutman’s inquiry into the many facets of labor and working-class history will live on in this prize.
-The winner will receive a cash prize of $500 from LAWCHA and a publishing contract with the University of Illinois Press.
-The prize is contingent upon the author’s acceptance of the contract with the University of Illinois Press.
+The dissertation prize is named in honor of the late Herbert G. Gutman, a pioneering labor historian in the U.S. and a founder of the University of Illinois Press Series “The Working Class in American History.”
+LAWCHA hopes that the spirit of Gutman’s inquiry into the many facets of labor and working-class history will live on through this prize.
+The winner will receive a cash prize of $500 from LAWCHA along with up to $500 in travel expenses to attend the awards ceremony, and a publishing contract with the University of Illinois Press.
+The prize award is contingent upon the author’s acceptance of the contract with the University of Illinois Press.

 226 Carr Building (East Campus)